ybvau/bryanhj/content/posts/UAS/bramor-checklis/index.md

 13. Catapult release: PULL

 #### Disassembly/teardown: PIC works left in, first office works right in
 1. Upon removal of the wing, hook antennae back in the wing.
 2. Wingletsgo CONNECTOR facing out
 3. Left wing goes on TOP CASE
 4. right wing goes BOTTOM-top
 5. If you can't get batteries removed - PULL LEFT FIRST.
 HOLD RIGHT ONE DOWN.
 BREAK FRICTION LOCK - NOT THE PLATFORM.
 6. When tearing down catapuly: take ALL BUNGEES and hold to RIGHT SIDE.
 Hold bungees ABOVE CATAPULT during placement wihthin case - then place bungees on top,.

-### There is success due to struggling - ensure ther e is a challenge

-Parrot back-forth the steps as they are accomplished.